LabrieCam/CSC-305-Playlist-Generator/test/ABTEST.md

 ## Success Criteria
 The test will be deemed successful if the daily playlists pop-up (Variant B) significantly boosts engagement, adoption, and user satisfaction according to the HEART metrics.
 A positive outcome could indicate the pop-up’s effectiveness, suggesting it as a permanent addition to streamline playlist selection and elevate the user experience.

+# Test 5
+**UI Theme Changes**
+US4: Golden Path

+## Objectives:
+Happiness: User satisfaction ratings post-experience (via in-app survey)
+Engagement: Average time spent on the app during the session
+Adoption: Number of completed user accounts
+Retention: Return rate of users after the first visit Task Success Rate: Click through rate of the golden path

+## Hypothesis:
+We believe that changing the UI color scheme will impact the user retention, the daily active users, and how likely they are to recommend this app to others.
+Users may prefer a different theme that may be more engaging or aesthetically pleasing.

+## Problem Statement:
+What problem are we trying to solve?
+Its impact?
+Currently, users will see a magenta color as the primary color upon launching the app.
+While this was a decision made by us as developers, our users may not enjoy the UI as much.
+We may be able to find a more engaging color scheme that will increase the average time that users spend on the app, increase user retention, and increase adoption.
+The other colors that can be tested are: Violet and Turquoise.

+## Experiment:
+By splitting the users into three groups (A, B, C) we can implement an A/B test.
+Group A will be 33% of users, Group B will be 33% of users, Group C will be 34% of users.
+Allowing a roughly even split will give us the most accurate user feedback.

+### Metric Tracking in Firebase
+Using firebase analytics, we can measure our metrics.
+With Happiness, we can track the NPS survey for each group and find the highest average score.
+For engagement, we can track session duration.
+For adoption, we can collect number of completed user accounts and completed playlists.
+Retention can be tracked by the return rate on firebase.
+To track TSR we can track the CTR of the golden path to see how many users generate playlists.

+## Variation:
+- Group A would stay Magenta, Group B would get a violet primary color theme, and Group C would get a turquoise primary color theme.

+### Mockups:
+The differences between each group will only be UI color theme changes.
+They will have clear navigation through the golden path.

+## Success Criteria:
+The group with the highest metric score in accordance to the HEART framework will be the most successful group.
+A positive outcome would be a high NPS score, suggesting that it should be the new UI theme.